hanscappelle/filmtag-android-app/README.md

 * update on default values for non exposed frames (thanks to Rene Saarsoo or bitbucket user renku)
 * added support for long exposures
 * introduced kotlin (technical change only)
+* chopped film notes on top of exposures (frames) view (will be animated in the future)

 ## v0.11.0